Holiness movement: Definition of sin

-With this definition of sin, Holiness adherents believe while Christians may fall into sin, they also have the God-given power to avoid committing sin, and in this sense be free from sin.
-Furthermore, not only does God enable this obedience he also requires it.
-One of the founders of the movement, J. A. Wood, explains "The lowest type of a Christian sinneth not, and is not condemned.
+With this definition of sin, Holiness adherents believe that while Christians may fall into sin, they also have the God-given power to avoid sin and, in this sense, be free from sin.
+Furthermore, not only does God enable this obedience, but he also requires it.
+One of the movement's founders, J. A. Wood, explains, "The lowest type of a Christian sinneth not, and is not condemned.
 The minimum of salvation is salvation from sinning.
-The maximum is salvation from pollution -- the inclination to sin."
-Another founder, C. J. Fowler explains that "We teach that regeneration does not allow the committing of conscious sin."
-Harry Jessop warns "It should ever be born in mind that believers cannot commit sin without forfeiting justification."
-The founder of the Church of God (Anderson, Indiana), D. S. Warner, explains "Holiness writers and teachers, as far as my knowledge extends, uniformly hold up a sinless life, as the true test and Bible standard of regeneration."
-This doctrine follows in the footsteps of Wesley who wrote “If a believer wilfully sins, he casts away his faith.
+The maximum is salvation from pollution—the inclination to sin."
+Another founder, C. J. Fowler, explains that "We teach that regeneration does not allow the committing of conscious sin."

+Harry Jessop warns, "It should ever be born in mind that believers cannot commit sin without forfeiting justification."
+The founder of the Church of God (Anderson, Indiana), D. S. Warner, explains, "Holiness writers and teachers, as far as my knowledge extends, uniformly hold up a sinless life, as the true test and Bible standard of regeneration."
+This doctrine follows in the footsteps of Wesley, who wrote, "If a believer wilfully sins, he casts away his faith.
 Neither is it possible he should have justifying faith again, without previously repenting."

 Lifestyle

-Holiness groups believe the moral aspects of the law of God are pertinent for today, and expect their adherents to obey behavioral rules.
-Consequently, members of the Holiness movement readily apply Scriptural lifestyle commands to their lives, and view them as generally binding today, and apply these principles in numerous different ways.
+Denominations aligned with the Holiness movement believe the moral aspects of the law of God are pertinent for today, and adherents obey teachings regarding modesty, clean speech, and sober living.
+Consequently, members of the Holiness movement readily apply Scriptural lifestyle commands to their lives and view them as generally binding today, and apply these principles in numerous different ways.
 "Holiness churches have been distinguished from other churches by their more careful lifestyle.
 Many churches and denominations in the Holiness movement prohibit smoking, drinking, dancing, listening to inappropriate worldly music, or wearing makeup or flashy clothes."

+Diversity in belief and practice

+Christian denominations aligned with the holiness movement all share a belief in the doctrine of Christian perfection (entire sanctification).
+Apart from this, denominations identified with the holiness movement differ on several issues, given that Methodist, Quaker, Anabaptist, and Restorationist churches comprise the holiness movement, and these denominations have unique doctrines and theologies.
+Methodist denominations that are a part of the holiness movement, such as the Free Methodist Church or Missionary Methodist Church, affirm the celebration of the sacraments, chiefly Holy Baptism and Holy Communion.
+Denominations of the Quaker tradition, such as the Central Yearly Meeting of Friends, are entirely non-sacramental.

+Anabaptist denominations aligned with the holiness movement, such as the Apostolic Christian Church, teach the observance of ordinances, such as communion, headcovering and footwashing.
+While the Methodist denominations of the holiness movement hold to church membership, such as the Lumber River Conference of the Holiness Methodist Church, the concept of membership rolls is rejected in holiness denominations of a Restorationist background, such as the Church of God (Anderson, Indiana).